-You may not:

-- provide a currently-enrolled student-athlete, his/her parents or friends any benefit or special arrangement without prior approval from the Compliance Office. - pay for or arrange for payment of room, board or any type of transportation for a student-athlete or his/her family or friends. - entertain student-athletes or their family and friends.
-(Exception: NCAA rules do permit institutional staff members and athletics representatives to provide student-athletes [not including their family and friends] with an occasional meal [defined as once a semester] provided the meal is at the staff member's or athletic representative's home and not at a restaurant.) - use the name, picture or appearance of an enrolled student-athlete to advertise, recommend or promote sales or use of a commercial product or service of any kind.
-Any use of a student-athlete's name, picture or appearance must receive authorization from the Compliance Office. - provide any payment of expense or loan of an automobile for a student-athlete to return home or to travel to any other location. - provide awards or gifts to a student-athlete for any reason.
-All awards provided to student-athletes must first be approved by the Compliance Office and meet all NCAA regulations. - provide an honorarium to a student-athlete for a speaking engagement.
-All speaking engagements must be approved in advance by the Compliance Office. - allow a student-athlete or his/her relatives or friends to use your telephone to make free calls. - provide free or reduced-cost lodging in your home to a student-athlete or a student-athlete's family or friends.
+- You may not: - provide a currently-enrolled student-athlete, his/her parents or friends any benefit or special arrangement without prior approval from the Compliance Office. - pay for or arrange for payment of room, board or any type of transportation for a student-athlete or his/her family or friends. - (Exception: NCAA rules do permit institutional staff members and athletics representatives to provide student-athletes [not including their family and friends] with an occasional meal [defined as once a semester] provided the meal is at the staff member's or athletic representative's home and not at a restaurant.)

+• use the name, picture or appearance of an enrolled student-athlete to advertise, recommend or promote sales or use of a commercial product or service of any kind.
+Any use of a student-athlete's name, picture or appearance must receive authorization from the Compliance Office.

+- automobile for a student-athlete to return home or to travel to any other location. - reason.
+All awards provided to student-athletes must first be approved by the Compliance Office and meet all NCAA regulations. - speaking engagement.
+All speaking engagements must be approved in advance by the Compliance Office. - allow a student-athlete or his/her relatives or friends to use your telephone to make free calls. - student-athlete or a student-athlete's family or friends.